Loading...

 Include Healthy Fats

 Drink plenty of water before and during your meal.
-Avoid sugary beverages, which can contribute to glucose spikes.
+Staying hydrated can help with digestion and the regulation of blood sugar.

 Find Glucose response for your favourite foods